Informatievlaanderen/VSDS-LDES-E2E-testing/tests/server-multiple-retention-policies/README.md

 For each retention policy, we create a view with this retention.
 We then send some test members to the LDES server and check if the desired number of members remain in the database.
+Because the server checks every 10 seconds if members comply with the retention policies, the amount of members in the database can change in these 10 seconds.
+This is noted in the test as a range between which the members stagnate.

 ### Start Systems